RIMESINT/dataex-client/README.md

 ## dataex-client API
 A client API for using dataex services such as:
-- Getting observation data from dataex.
+- Downloading observation data from dataex.
 - Insert observation data into dataex.
-- Getting netcdf subset files of HRES and ENS forecasts.
+- Downloading netcdf subset files of HRES and ENS forecasts.
-- Getting summary information of observation data.
+- Fetching summary information of observation data.
-- Getting HRES and ENS forecast analysis data.
+- Downloading HRES/ENS forecast analysis region data.

 #### Installation